Jordan | Amman, Aqaba, Dana, Wadi Rum, Mujib, Madaba & Ajloun

-In Jordan you will snorkel coral reefs and study marine ecology at the Red Sea Marine Science Center; a haven for international scientists studying sub-tropical ecosystems.
-These reefs contain over a thousand species of fish, hard corals, manta rays, turtles, eels, and dolphins.
-You will also explore deserts in Dana, see forests in Ajloun, and visit the Dead Sea to develop an in-depth understanding of ecology in Jordan.
-Extended stays at the Royal Society for the Conservation of Nature’s reserves in Dana, the Wadi Mujib canyon (part of the lowest nature reserve in the world), and Aljoun provide a comprehensive look at the country’s ecosystems and biodiversity.
-Cultural highlights during the program also include a trip to Petra, which has been named one of the New Seven Wonders of the World.
+In Jordan, you will explore pristine coral reefs while snorkeling and study marine ecology at the Royal Diving Club, a haven for international scientists studying sub-tropical ecosystems.
+These reefs contain over 350 species of bony fish, rays, hard and soft corals, and turtles.
+Students will also explore deserts in Dana, visit forests in Ajloun, and float in the Dead Sea to develop an in-depth understanding of ecology in Jordan.
+Extended stays at the Royal Society for the Conservation of Nature’s reserves in Dana, the Wadi Mujib canyon, and Ajloun expose students to the country’s varied ecosystems and biodiversity.
+Cultural highlights during the program include a trip to Petra, one of the New Seven Wonders of the World.

 Drawing on current issues in Jordanian resource management, the SEE-U Jordan course explores the interface between science and sustainable development.
 Students will learn about ecology, evolutionary biology, environmental science, taxonomy, and experimental design.
 Guest lecturers from government ministries and non-profit organizations provide students with a broad understanding of current issues in sustainable development in Jordan such as freshwater resource management, desertification, biodiversity conservation, and deforestation.
 The centerpiece of the course is an individual research project through which students learn how to plan, execute, and present on ecological research.